 The main difference between a diabetic and non-diabetic shopping for life insurance is cost and coverage limits.
 Broadly, the higher the likelihood an individual has of passing away while their policy is active, the more their insurer will likely charge for coverage.
 Some insurers may also limit how much coverage someone can have based on the results of their medical exam.

 Is there any type of specialized life insurance for diabetics?

-Life insurance companies don’t generally offer a life insurance policy specifically designed for people with diabetes , but with research and the help of an insurance agent or financial adviser, it is typically possible for shoppers with diabetes to find policies that address their individual financial concerns.
+With the exception of the John Hancock Aspire program, life insurance companies don’t generally offer life insurance policies specifically designed for people with diabetes.
+However, you may be able to find a policy tailored to your unique medical needs by thoroughly exploring your options for policy types, riders and coverage limits.
 If your diabetes is advanced, you may need to consider policies that do not require a medical exam, such as a guaranteed issue life insurance policy.